marijnh/Eloquent-JavaScript/11_async.md

 {{index idempotence}}

-Retrying every quarter second and giving up when no response has come in after a second is definitely somewhat arbitrary.
+Retrying every quarter-second and giving up when no response has come in after a second is definitely somewhat arbitrary.
 It is even possible, if the request did come through but the handler is just taking a bit longer, for requests to be delivered multiple times.